mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "And I bet it's hot enough to pass out too," he remarked, still not convinced.

-"That sounds awful," said Mel, her eyes still focused her work, "Why would someone choose that place to meditate in?"
+"That sounds awful," said Melna, her eyes still focused her work, "Why would someone choose that place to meditate in?"

-Kip shrugged and let out a hopeless hum, more focused on the letter than the now boiling soup pot.
+Kipnu shrugged and let out a hopeless hum, more focused on the letter than the now boiling soup pot.
 I came closer and nudged him away to remove the pot from the focus while he took a moment to snap out of reading.

 "A bowl would be great," I told him.

 "Ah yea.
 A bowl," he fetched one and held it out for me to pour into.

-Mel walked over to us to check on the food.
+Melna walked over to us to check on the food.
 "Let me make sure it's still like my Amma used to make," she took out a spoon and dipped it into the bowl.
 "It's too thick and too hot - add some water"

 I did as she said and finally sat down to eat.

-A moment of quiet slurping went by and I could see Mel's mind had moved onto a deeper thought.
+A moment of quiet slurping went by and I could see Melna's mind had moved onto a deeper thought.
 She released her pen and sat up in her chair, staring longingly out into the sunrise.
 I could tell she was thinking about traveling again.
 The three of us had joined too early before we could roam across the world.

 "Thinking about traveling?"
 I chimed at her.

 "I am.
 It's been too long since we've gone anywhere."

-Kip joined, "Last time was when we went to the North coast to live with the Hunnin for a week.
+Kipnu joined, "Last time was when we went to the North coast to live with the Hunnin for a week.
 I'll never forget how cold that was.
 Who's idea was that again?"
 He never missed a chance to remind me.

 "Hey, we all had fun uh... catching fish," I defended myself.

-"You mean sleeping all day," Mel interjected.
+"You mean sleeping all day," Melna interjected.

 I defended my position, "Hey, catching fish was fun too."

-"There was literally nothing else to do," Kip reminded me.
+"There was literally nothing else to do," Kipnu reminded me.

 "Yea... but I'd totally do it again!"

 And I would.
 I was happy with them wherever we went.
-He and Mel shook heads and laughed while I broke the smarmiest smile.
+He and Melna shook heads and laughed while I broke the smarmiest smile.

 ---